tonsky/spectre/doc/routing.rst

 	2. if yes, populates :attr:`Req.context` with capture args from route path (if any), and calls view function;
 	3. if no, returns ``null``, so next route may be tested.

-	If there is a :class:`Turtle` instead of tuple in array, its :func:`~Trutle.dispatch` will be called.
+	If there is a :class:`Turtle` instead of tuple in array, its :func:`~Trutle.dispatch` will be called directly.